section-engineering-education/engineering-education/articles/introduction-to-deep-learning/index.md

 - Hidden layers
 - Output layer

 The input layer receives input data.
 Hidden layers perform mathematical computations on the information.
-The output layer gives the result.
-The problem is solved based on computation from the distributive [weights of all layers](https://www.modev.com/blog/how-deep-learning-works).
+Finally, the output layer gives the result.
+The problem is solved based on calculation  from the distributive [weights of all layers](https://www.modev.com/blog/how-deep-learning-works).

 A good example using CNN for feature extraction of images.
 CNN architecture for image classification is in two parts, feature extractor, and classifier.